 If you’re attending a job fair, have an interview scheduled, or are hoping to score a promotion, more than what is on your resume or in your professional portfolio matters.
 Like it or not, studies show that what a person wears is important to hiring managers and executives.
-In fact, 60 percent of hiring managers have reported that even a candidate’s shoes are something that they notice.

 Why What You Wear Matters

 Often times, landing a job is all about the initial first impression that you make on a future employer.
 According to psychological studies published in Business Insider, a person’s first impression of you is formed within seven to 17 seconds of first meeting you, and those seven to 17 seconds will account for 55 percent of that person’s opinion of you.

 As such, one of the easiest ways to make those first few seconds count is to be wearing something that is professional.
 According to the article, opting for something on the conservative side is a good idea.

 Not only does dressing well lead to a more impressive first impression when meeting with potential employers, but it may also have an effect on everything from your job performance to the work of people around you.
 In an eye-opening study about attire and performance published in the Journal of Experimental Psychology, participants were given a standard, white laboratory coat to wear.
 Half of the participants were told it was a doctor’s coat, half were told it was a painter’s coat.

 Those who were wearing the “doctor’s coat” showed a heightened sense of attention, lending to the belief that how a person feels about the clothes that they’re wearing could have an effect on the brain.

 But it’s not just yourself that may be affected by the clothes that you wear – dressing appropriately for the workplace also has an impact on co-workers around you, too.
 In another study, women who wore a sweater with a logo on it received a response rate of 52 percent, compared to non-logo sweater-wearing women, whose response rate was only 13 percent.